Maria Butina Was In Contact With Russian Intelligence, Feds Say In New Documents

 The government's attorneys cited "the nature of the charges, her history of deceptive conduct, the potential sentence she faces, the strong evidence of guilt, extensive foreign connections and her lack of any meaningful ties to the United States."

-They also said that Butina, who was indicted on Tuesday by a grand jury in Washington, D.C., has "access to funds and an intention to move money outside the United States."
+They also wrote that Butina, who was indicted on Tuesday by a grand jury in Washington, D.C., has "access to funds and an intention to move money outside the United States."

 Moreover, they wrote, her lease is up at the end of July and she had boxes packed, apparently with the intention to move.